Q-PACE Spacecraft

 Q-PACE

-Satellite name Q-PACE (QPACE, Cu-PACE, CubeSat Particle Aggregation and Collision Experiment)
+Satellite Q-PACE (QPACE, Cu-PACE, CubeSat Particle Aggregation and Collision Experiment)

 Units or mass 3U